ethereum-pocr/whitepaper/whitepaper.md

 Then, it is important that we can apply consistently the same assessment methodology across all nodes, across multiple data center and geography, and across time.
 Such a methodology must therefore be designed by experts in this field of the industry and follow a well recognized standard.

-Typically, the environmental footprint of a node will be measured with multi-criteria climatic impact indicators following the IPCC 100 years methodology[^5] and the Life cycle assessment[^6] approach and be expressed in $kg.CO_2$ equivalent and in accordance with the ISO 14040/44:2006 standard.
+Typically, the environmental footprint of a node will be measured with multi-criteria climatic impact indicators following the IPCC 100 years methodology[^5] and the Life cycle assessment[^6] approach and be expressed in Environmental Footprint units and in accordance with the ISO 14040/44:2006 standard.

 [^5]: https://www.ipcc.ch/site/assets/uploads/2018/02/ar4-wg1-chapter2-1.pdf
 [^6]: https://eplca.jrc.ec.europa.eu/lifecycleassessment.html